 In Queensland, we have four projects currently in progress valued at $21.7 million.
 This aims to deliver 58 housing properties – 42 social and 16 affordable.
 These are mainly regional areas including Townsville, Toowoomba and Crows Nest.

 In regional Victoria, we have social housing developments valued at $30.1 million in progress, delivering 59 new homes.
 These are also mainly regional areas including Wodonga, Mooroopna, Baranduda and Bendigo.

 In Adelaide, we have one project under development, which will deliver 24 new housing units [pictured to the left].

-To find out more about our work in supporting women with safe and affordable housing, head over to our National Housing website.
+To find out more about our work in supporting women and gender diverse people to access safe, secure and affordable housing, head over to our National Housing website.